SaltyGoo/saltygoo.github.io/class/fi_ape.md

 ## Enlightened
 When you **Ponder**, you can choose the following option instead:
 - Transform one of your questions into an affirmation like "This (noun) is (adjective)". i.e. _This pathway is safe.
 This person is kind.
 This king is alive_.
-When you do so, you must refer to a specific thing you can see, and the original question is removed from your Psyche.
-This is not magic, only belief, and what you change will be undone if you ever stop seeing it.
+When you do so, you must refer to a specific thing you can see.
+What you change will be undone if you ever stop seeing it.

+If you do so, the original question is removed from your Psyche.
+Gods may strike you blind if you abuse this power.